All I ever wanted was a blog, well a website with a blog.

-Not the finally in my post depression triumph is step is to tempt it back out the voice cave.
-May be wrap it in some cotton wool and spend a few months letting it build up the strength again.
+Not the finally in my post-depression triumph is step is to tempt it back out the voice cave.
+May be wrapped it in some cotton wool and spend a few months letting it build up the strength again.

 How do I know this might be a problem?

 Weekly a small group of us jump around the community table @WorkHubs for Not So Manic Monday – “Deep Work” Meet-Up.
 Here, we plan our individual weeks together and talk about blocks.

 I’m amazed people in real life have blocks in their work.

 They too struggle to fit it all in and look for ways to get more done in less time and have time for families and rest.